Heniker/web-2fa/README.md

 WebRTC requires 2 way communication (request & response) to initiate the connection.
 So scanning QR codes is not convenient to say the least.
 One option (besides implementing Signaling) is to use sound - https://github.com/ggerganov/ggwave.

 To aid in device discovery a signaling server is required.
 If you select any of the options below a request to ... will be made.
 Signaling server won't handle any data transfer.
-It is not guranteed to work if your devices are behind heavy NAT or firewall.
+It is not guranteed to work if your device s are behind heavy NAT or firewall.
 TURN server will never be used.

 Create sync code / Enter sync code